H-DNA/H-DNA.github.io/docs/posts/correctness-conditions/index.md

 Our system consists of $n$ **sequential processes**.
 We assume $n$ is fixed from the start.
 These process communicate with each other using a set of **shared objects**.
 A shared object has a set of **methods** that can be invoked by the processes.

 Generally speaking, a process executes by invoking the a method of the objects and receiving a response.
-The system execution is modeled by a **history**, which is a series of method **invocation** events and method **response** events:
+The system execution is modeled by a **history**, which is a finite series of method **invocation** events and method **response** events:
 - An invocation is a triple of $(P, x, args)$ where $P$ is the process ID, $x$ is the object's name and $args$ is the input.
 - A response is triple of $(P, x, resp)$ where $P$ and $x$ are similarly defined and $resp$ is the output.